LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 * Use it to set values that can be checked in state transition validations

 _Used in the Accelerator to handle the B2B order approval flow by setting a "Waiting for approval"-tag on orders_

+???

+Tags starting with underscore are not be deletable in backoffice UI

 ---
 template: task